ferrocene/ferrocene/src/patterns.rst

 :dp:`fls_2hpuccwh2xml`
-A :t:`half-open range pattern` shall appear within a :t:`parenthesized pattern` when context is a :t:`slice pattern`.
+A :t:`half-open range pattern` shall appear within a :t:`parenthesized pattern` when the context is a :t:`slice pattern`.

 :dp:`fls_9kk81isk0mlp`
 The :t:`range pattern low bound` of an :t:`inclusive range pattern` shall be